rajat982122/rajat982122/README.md

 💡 Passionate about solving real-world problems with AI

 ---

 ## 🚀 What I'm Working On Currently

-- Mainly --> Research paper on Intelligent tutoring system (based on emotion , movement and eye tracking)
+- Mainly --> Research paper on Intelligent tutoring system (based on emotion, movement and eye tracking)
 - 🔍 Building end-to-end ML pipelines
 - 🧪 Experimenting with transformer models
 - 📈 Optimizing model performance and deployment